AstroHuntsman/gunagala/README.rst

 calculations and generation of simulated data.
 The documentation is at `gunagala.readthedocs.io <https://gunagala.readthedocs.io/en/latest/>`_

-Gunagala is the word for sky in Kamilaroi/Gamilaraay, the language of the Traditional Owners of the land on which Siding Spring Observatory stands
+Gunagala is the word for sky in Kamilaroi/Gamilaraay, the language of the Traditional Custodians of the land on which Siding Spring Observatory sits
 (ref: `www.dnathan.com <https://www.dnathan.com/language/gamilaraay/dictionary/GAM_G.HTM#gunagala>`_).

 .. image:: https://travis-ci.org/AstroHuntsman/gunagala.svg